ArmyBarber/kb/docs/Sources/Books/Book highlights/Propaganda Blitz.md

 ---
 In August 2016, Oxfam reported that in excess of 21 million people in Yemen, out of a total population of around 27 million, were in need of humanitarian aid, more than in any other country. — location: [2848](kindle://book?action=open&asin=B07HKP6XW7&location=2848) ^ref-45672

 ---
+In August 2016, Oxfam reported that in excess of 21 million people in Yemen, out of a total population of around 27 million, were in need of humanitarian aid, more than in any other — location: [2848](kindle://book?action=open&asin=B07HKP6XW7&location=2848) ^ref-7171

+---
 Iona Craig, formerly a Yemen-based correspondent for The Times, noted that ‘more than 58 hospitals now have been bombed by the coalition airstrikes, — location: [2853](kindle://book?action=open&asin=B07HKP6XW7&location=2853) ^ref-4852